 The Women’s Center Pantry is also available with staples such as pasta, sauces, canned fruits and vegetables, rice, tuna, cereal, etc. available free of charge to students, faculty and staff in need.
-The Women's Center Pantry is available between 10 a.m. - 4 p.m. daily.
+The Women's Center Pantry is available between 10 a.m. - 4 p.m. on Thursdays

 Additional Support is offered through the following campus resources

-Office of Sexual and Relationship Violence Support Services (SRVSS Office, pronounced “serves”) provides support for anyone who has or knows someone who has experienced power-based personal violence (such as sexual assault, intimate partner/relationship violence and stalking) in the form of access to resources, support when participating in a criminal or conduct process and navigating support within the campus community.
+The Center for Sexual and Relationship Violence Support Services (SRVSS , pronounced “serves”) provides support for anyone who has or knows someone who has experienced power-based personal violence (such as sexual assault, intimate partner/relationship violence and stalking) in the form of access to resources, support when participating in a criminal or conduct process and navigating support within the campus community.

 - Emergency Phone: 911

 The Women’s Clinic has experienced staff committed to working with you regarding your health.
 They believe health involves not only physical, but emotional, social, and spiritual well-being.